Ninja-Squad/ngx-valdemort/release/README.md

 1. Make sure everything you want to release is merged on master, and that you pulled it locally
 2. From master, create a new branch for the release: `git checkout -b release-xxx`
 3. Run `yarn release`.
 You might need to pass arguments depending on what type of release you want to do.
+   For example, to release a beta minor release, you have to run `yarn release --release-as minor --prerelease beta`.
    Otherwise, it will choose the version number based on the type of commits that were made (fix, feat, etc.).
    Read [the guide](https://github.com/conventional-changelog/standard-version#cut-a-release) for more information.
    In any case, if you screw up, it's not a big deal: you haven't pushed anything yet, nor published the npm package to the registry.
 4. You might want to check that the generated version in projects/ngx-valdemort/package.json.
    If something is wrong, you just need to delete the tag created by `yarn release`, reset hard to master and start again.
-5. Delete your dist directory (`rm -rf dist`) then run `yarn build`, `yarn test`, `yarn build:demo`, `yarn test:demo` and `yarn doc` to make sure everything is fine, and to produce the artefacts to release.
+5. Delete your dist directory (`rm -rf dist`) then run `yarn lint`, `yarn build`, `yarn test`, `yarn build:demo`, `yarn test:demo` and `yarn doc` to make sure everything is fine, and to produce the artefacts to release.
    The CI will also do it, but you'd better know sooner than later and check twice).